baptistelechat/pyrevit-with-vscode/README.md

 2. 📁 Enter the name of the tab
 3. 📦 Enter the name of the panel
 4. ✨ Enter the name of the button
+5. 🎨 Select an icon option:
+   1. 🐍 Default icon
+   2. 💻 Load from user computer (png or svg are accepted)
+   3. ⭕ Lucide Icons (you will be prompt for "🎨 Enter a color" and select a icon from a list of +1400 icons)

 A new extension will be created in the workspace with the following structure: